 A Congregation of Witches.
 Of all the “witch” sites in and around Salem, the well-preserved Rebecca Nurse homestead provides the best perspective of what life was like in 17th century New England.
 It is the closest one can come to stepping back in time to 1692 when the devil held sway in Massachusetts.
 The authentic red-stained saltbox dwelling and farm figured prominently in the Salem Witch Trials and served as the location for many scenes in the 1985 A&E special, Three Sovereigns for Sarah, starring Vanessa Redgrave.
 Here, one is able to stand in the actual unpainted, sparsely-furnished room where the aged Goodwife Nurse lay in her sick bed, tended by her younger sisters, Sarah Cloyce and Mary Easty, both of whom were also accused of witchcraft.
 A replica of the Salem Village meetinghouse, constructed for use in the movie, is also located on the estate.
 Many of those accused of serving the devil attended services in the original meetinghouse and, ironically, many were also taken there for questioning after being cried out on by the afflicted girls.
 The rebuilt meetinghouse, both inside and out, has every appearance of a genuine structure of the 1600s.
 Some sensitive individuals, upon entering the building, claim to feel “uneasy” in the dark interior and believe the replica, though of recent vintage, harbors the unsettled spirits of accused witches.

 There is something bewitching about the Nurse estate, especially in late October when the air is brisk and pumpkins rest beside besoms in the lean-to kitchen (above).
 Looking from the house toward the reconstructed meetinghouse, enclosed by an old-fashioned rail fence and surrounded by trees in brilliant shades of scarlet and gold, it is easy to imagine a congregation of phantoms within its weathered walls.
 What is difficult, is reconciling a scene of such incomparable beauty with the sad period in our nation’s history when innocent people were put to death on the bizarre assertions of misguided children.
-But those brave souls did not die in vain for today, Salem, Mass., has more practicing witches per capita than any other location on earth.
+But those brave souls did not die in vain for today, Salem, Mass., has more practicing witches per capita than any other location in the world.